AUSTIN-HEALEY for sale

 When did the Austin-Healey brand disappear?

-How much does a vintage Austin-Healey cost?
+How much does a classic Austin-Healey cost?

-In the "Big" Healey family, the first 100 models with four-cylinder engines have seen their value rise sharply in recent years.
-You can expect to pay at least £60,000 for a 100 BN1 and up to £380,000 for a 100 S. Prices are much more affordable for the smaller Sprites, ranging from £6,500 to £17,000.
+Within the "Big" Healey family, the early 100 models with four-cylinder engines have seen their values rise sharply in recent years.
+You can expect to pay at least €70,000 for a 100 BN1, and up to €450,000 for a 100 S. Prices are significantly more affordable for the smaller Sprites, ranging from €8,000 to €20,000.